TL;DR

 You will likely receive one of two types of referral from your GP:

 - Named Referral: Your GP recommends a specific specialist by name.
-This is great if you have a preference, but you must check if that specialist is recognised and fee-assured by your insurer.
+This is great if you have a preference, but you should consider whether you may need to check if that specialist is recognised and fee-more confident by your insurer.

 Top Tip: When you speak to your GP, tell them you have private medical insurance and ask for an 'open referral' letter.
 This will make the next step much easier.